erik1066/anthstat-statistics/README.md

 double z = cdc2000.ComputeZScore(Indicator.BMIForAge, ageMonths, bmi, Sex.Female);
 ```

 Some inputs are undefined per the WHO and CDC specifications.
 For example, the WHO 2007 Growth Reference defines ages between 61 and 228 months for the BMI-for-Age indicator.
-Attempting to use an age value outside of this range will result in an exception.
-Callers can avoid the possibility of an exception by asking ahead of time for a validation check:
+Attempting to use an age value outside of this range will result in an ```ArgumentOutOfRangeException```.
+Callers can avoid exceptions by asking ahead of time for a validation check:

 ``` cs
 var cdc2000 = new AnthStat.Statistics.CDC2000();